GuptaVardan/IITH_Complaints_Website/README.md

 - If you face issues with authentication, ensure your Firebase project allows Google sign-in and your credentials are correct.
 - For database errors, check your Firestore rules and configuration.
+- For email issues, contact the project maintainer if automated emails are not being sent.

 ---